BiblioGalactic/light-sculpture/README.md

-# GALDIA - Light Sculpture Toolkit
+# GLADIA - Light Sculpture Toolkit

 ## Overview

-GALDIA is a comprehensive collection of command-line tools designed for audiovisual exploration, analysis, and creation.
+GLADIA is a comprehensive collection of command-line tools designed for audiovisual exploration, analysis, and creation.
 Inspired by the concept of "sculpting light and sound," these tools enable you to generate, transform, and combine audiovisual materials directly from the command line.

 ## Core Philosophy